wanelo/sequel-schema-sharding/README.md

 so that Sequel can update/delete/etc the record when you call methods on the instance that persist, ie `:destroy`, `:save`.

+## Read/write splitting

+When using this in conjunction with multiple replicas, you should call `read_only_shard_for` instead of `shard_for` when running a select query.
+This will ensure that anything that needs a valid connection while the query is being built will go to a `:read_only` server.

+This can be helpful when combined with server failover logic, to ensure that read queries do not try to reconnect to a downed master.

 ## Running tests

 ```bash